Arnab-Developer/EF-Inheritance/README.md

 three ways of how EF manages inheritence.
 First is `table per hierarchy` which is the default, the second is `table per type` and the third is `table per concrete type`.

+I have used a simple model structure for this demo `Animal`, `Cat` and `Dog`.
+There are three EF contexts and migration folders for the three ways.
+You can check the migrations to understand how tables are structured for the three ways.

 You can find more details in the [EF documentation](https://learn.microsoft.com/en-us/ef/core/modeling/inheritance).